brian-mwirigi/consim/FINDINGS.md

 ## Summary

 The headline finding is the crossover.
-Noise doesn't just add variance — it changes which initial conditions win and which lose.
+Noise doesn't just add variance rather it changes which initial conditions win and which lose.
 Seeds that underperform in clean environments overtake seeds that overperform in clean environments.
 This reversal takes hundreds of ticks to manifest and only works on spatially structured grids.

 The other findings cluster around a single theme: Phi (information integration) and self-prediction are not measuring the same thing, and the relationship between them depends on network structure in specific, reproducible ways.
 Random graphs show clean dissociation.
 Grid topologies show anti-correlation.
 Small_world shortcuts protect one without touching the other.